-Employers are also required to give fair warning to their employees if they plan to schedule vacation days, says employment law
+Employers are also required to give fair warning to their employees if they plan to schedule vacation days, says employment lawyer Laura Morrison.

 “They would have to give employees notice of about two weeks but realistically employers would have to inform their employees well in advance of the Christmas holidays,” warns Morrison.